thegworld/gtx-browser/docs/mac/arc.md

 by the developer.
 That feature is named “automatic reference counting” and is abbreviated to “ARC”.

-ARC is enabled via a flag passed to the compiler and thus for Chromium is enabled at the build target level.
+ARC is enabled via a flag passed to the compiler and thus for GTx Browser is enabled at the build target level.
 ARC is currently enabled for most of Chrome on iOS, and is in the [process](https://crbug.com/1280317) of being enabled for Chrome on the Mac.